azhar0506/levelup/docker/docker_image_essentials.md

 - Containers must be stopped/removed before removing an image

-## Getting an error when removing container
+## Troubleshoot errors when removing containers

 `Error response from daemon: conflict: unable to remove repository reference "python:3.7" (must force) - container <container_id> is using its referenced image <image_id>`